 8. Top off your fuel tank and your supplies.

-Despite your safe driving practises, winter weather is unpredictable, and you could find yourself waiting out a storm or for an accident to clear.
+Even though you have safe driving practises, winter weather is unpredictable, and you could find yourself waiting out a storm or for an accident to clear.
 Be prepared with plenty of RV supplies and gear.
 Fill up the fuel tank so you can keep your RV and heater running, and check all the batteries to ensure they’re charged and in good working condition.
-Stock extra propane, food, first aid supplies, and warm clothing, too.
+Stock extra propane, food, first aid supplies, and warm clothing.

 Are you ready for winter camping adventures and fun?
-Follow these eight winter driving tips to stay safe as you operate your RV on ice.
-These precautions give you peace of mind as you travel across Canada and enjoy everything the country has to offer this winter.
+Follow these eight winter driving tips to stay safe while operating your RV on ice.
+These precautions give you peace as you travel across Canada and enjoy everything the country offers this winter.